philips-software/npm-dependencies-extractor/CONTRIBUTING.md

 ## <a name="question"></a> Got a Question or Problem?

-If you have questions about how to use the Forest, please direct these to the [Slack group / philips-software][slack].
+If you have questions about how to use this tool, please direct these to the [Slack group / philips-software][slack].

 [![Slack](https://philips-software-slackin.now.sh/badge.svg)](https://philips-software-slackin.now.sh)